 - Blend up a delicious smoothie in the morning filled with some greens, berries, and a green apple.
 Or try our favorite Green Superfood Detox Smoothie that’s packed with great ingredients!

-- Add some fruits and vegetables into your next batch of muffins; they’ll add flavor, fiber, and antioxidants to protect your body.
+- Add some fruits and vegetables to your next batch of muffins; they’ll add flavor, fiber, and antioxidants to protect your body.

 - Make a homemade pizza with artichokes, olives, tomato sauce, basil, oregano, and a hearty dose of mushrooms in place of meat.